c-blake/cligen/README.md

 Future directions/TODO
 ======================
- - Automate git/nimble-like multi-dispatch.
-Not so bad..See test/ManualMulti.nim
+ - Automate git/nimble-like multi-dispatch (see ManualMulti, SemiAutoMulti.nim)
-   To separate global and local optionals, must break out of getopt after last non-optional is processed/pass remainder of cmdline to subcmd.

  - In Nim, `##`-doc comments are the norm rather than doc strings as in Python.
    Pragma macros can get the comment text, but getImpl cannot due to .comment